aurora-mm/Patches/README.md

 # Overview

 This repository includes modular patches for [VCV Rack](https://vcvrack.com), initially created as part of the coursework for the Sound Synthesis course (ME1614) at the Blekinge Institute of Technology (BTH).
-Beyond that, it also features recreations of sounds from films, commercials, video games, and podcasts.
+Beyond that, it also features recreations of sounds from films, commercials, and  video games.
 By making music and sound design open source, it becomes easier to explain fundamental concepts of sound synthesis and demonstrate how specific sounds are created.

 # Usage